EMD E6: Surviving units

-Atlantic Coast Line E3A 501 was wrecked before delivery, returned to EMC and rebuilt as an E6A.
-It has been preserved and now resides at the North Carolina Transportation Museum/Spencer Shops.
-ACL 501 has been at or near operational status for much of its life.
-After retirement from regular service, the unit was restored to purple & silver colors and run on Midwest fan trips by owner Glenn Monhart.
-After Mr. Monhart's death, the unit found a home in Spencer, North Carolina, at the North Carolina Transportation Museum.

 Chicago, Rock Island & Pacific Railroad E6A #630, was operated by the Midland Railway, in Baldwin City, Kansas.
 RI 630 has since been sold and will become part of a future museum in Manly, Iowa, along with Rock Island E8A 652.
 Both units have been cosmetically restored but currently are under a mechanical restoration at Mid-America Car in Kansas City, MO as of March 2017.